-I am currently a postdoc in Sebastian Bonhoeffer's group at ETH Zurich, working mainly on stress-response, evolvability and robustness in bacteria (read our last preprint here).
+Before this I was a postdoc with Sebastian Bonhoeffer (Theoretical Biology) at ETH Zurich, working mainly on stress-response, evolvability and robustness in bacteria (read our last preprint here).

-Before this I was a PhD student with François Taddei and Dusan Misevic, at INSERM U1001 (Paris, France).
+And before I was a PhD student with François Taddei and Dusan Misevic (INSERM U1001).
 My PhD focused on the links between second order selection and evolution of cooperation, using both microbial and in silico systems (some of our work here and here).

 antoine DOT frenoy AT pasteur DOT fr

 Increased evolvability under stress: stress-induced mutagenesis and death

 Stress-induced mutagenesis (SIM) has been a major paradigm shift in the past decades: it postulates that as an answer to stress, bacteria would increase their genome-wide mutation rate, for example thanks to over-expression of error-prone DNA polymerases, increasing the chances that a descendant is able to face the stress.
 This has implications for antibiotic treatment: a sub-inhibitory dose of antibiotics has been reported to increase the genome-wide mutation rate, and thus the rate at which resistance mutations appear, increasing the probability of treatment failure.

 Evolution of cooperation and second-order selection pressures

 Because genes coding for cooperation (here public good secretion) face very different selection pressures than more classical genes coding for private traits (affecting only the individual bearing them), we wondered whether they would somehow evolve different genetic properties.

 We found that genes related to cooperation (coding for secretion of a public good) tend to spontaneously form operons (using the same promoters and terminators) and overlap (using the same base pairs but in different reading frames) with “metabolic” (only contributing to the focal individual's private fitness in our vocabulary) genes.
 A large part of “cheating” (decreasing secretion) mutations are thus also impacting “private” genes, causing a drop in fitness and the mutation being wiped out by selection [Frénoy et al, 2013, PLoS Computational Biology].

 January 2015 - December 2017: Postdoc at ETH Zürich (Switzerland) with Sebastian Bonhoeffer: Evolvability and mutagenesis under antibiotic stress, implications for de novo evolution of resistance during antibitic treatments.